DavidWebb1024/LearningGitHub/README.md

 # LearningGitHub
 Hello World.
 This is repository is for testing purposes only.
-If you have any suggestion, please pass it on...
+If you have any suggestion, please pass it on and help me with understanding more of GitHub.
+Thanks.